Temasek Holdings: 2010s

+By the end of the 2015 financial year, Temasek held a 51% stake in SingTel, valued at approximately $61.9 billion.
+In April 2017, Temasek made an investment into Intapp, a provider of enterprise software.
+The deal also included a stake in Intapp.

 In June 2018, Temasek invested S$340 million in a minority stake in UST Global, a digital technology services company.
-The size of the stake was not disclosed.

 Temasek purchased 30 per cent of Haldor Topsoe's shares in March 2019.
 The investment company was selected in recognition of the value that it would add through its deep insights and connections in Asian growth and other emerging markets, according to the Danish engineering firm.
 The transaction price was not disclosed.